Aquaman (film): Theatrical

 Aquaman had its world premiere at the Empire, Leicester Square, in London on November 26, 2018.
 It was released in the United States by Warner Bros.
-Pictures in RealD 3D, Dolby Cinema, IMAX, IMAX 3D, 4DX and ScreenX, on December 21.
+Pictures on December 21.
 On November 19, Atom Tickets announced that Amazon Prime members in the United States would have early access to tickets for a December 15 screening of the film at select AMC, Regal, National Amusements, and ArcLight Cinemas.

-The film was released in China on December 7, in the United Kingdom on December 12, in Argentina, Brazil and Russia on December 13, and in India on December 14.

 It was previously set for July 27, 2018, and then moved to October 5, 2018, before settling on its release date.

 Home media

 Aquaman was released for digital download on March 5, 2019, and on Blu-ray, 4K Blu-ray Ultra HD, 3D Blu-ray and DVD on March 19.
 It has an estimated total of $27.4 million in US DVD sales, as well as an estimated total of $42.2 million in Blu-ray sales, bringing in a total of $69.7 million in domestic video sales.
-Director James Wan has revealed there will not be a director's cut.
+Wan stated there would not be a director's cut.

 Reception

 Box office

-Aquaman grossed $335.1 million in the United States and Canada and $813.4 million in other territories, for a total worldwide gross of $1.150 billion.
-It became the highest-grossing installment in the DCEU and the highest-grossing film based on any DC character as well as Warner Bros.' second-highest-grossing film worldwide behind Harry Potter and the Deathly Hallows – Part 2 ($1.342 billion).
+Aquaman grossed $335.1 million in the United States and Canada and $816.9 million in other territories, for a total worldwide gross of $1.152 billion.
+It became the highest-grossing installment in the DCEU and the highest-grossing film based on any DC character as well as Warner Bros.' third-highest-grossing film worldwide behind Barbie ($1.446 billion) and Harry Potter and the Deathly Hallows – Part 2 ($1.342 billion).
 Deadline Hollywood calculated the net profit of the film to be $260.5 million when factoring together all expenses and revenues, making it the fifth-most-profitable release of 2018.